Skip to main content Skip to navigation

 Consideration needs to be given to any encumbrances affecting the land the subject of the termination (i.e. on the strata lots, common property, and leasehold reversionary title (if any)).
 Whilst it is recommended that the land be free of encumbrances prior to termination, the following circumstances may apply:

-- A lease creating temporary common property, e surrendered.
+• A lease creating temporary common property, should be surrendered.

 In all cases, any written consent must be clear as to the new land the encumbrance will be brought forward onto (i.e. the new lot on the termination deposited plan).